|

 contain, not only in the denary system, but also in numeral systems with a

-The following table should give a general answer to this question:
+The following table should give an answer to this question for 10 and the

 10 |